 Arash Rokni was born in Tehran, Iran.
 His mother’s attempts at learning the traditional Iranian instrument “Setar” and his father’s interest in western classical music gave him his interest in music.
-As a child, he divided his time between playing, reading literature and learning Persian classical poetry with his brother and had some occasional piano lessons.
-At the age of 15, Arash had his first piano lessons in Tehran Music School under the tutelage of Tamara Dolidze.
+As a child, he divided his time between playing, reading literature and learning Persian classical poetry with his brother and had some recieving piano lessons from the age of 6.
+At the age of 15, Arash entered Tehran Music School under the tutelage of Tamara Dolidze, who was a huge inspiration for the path Arash chose since then.

 After being guided in Armenia by Giorgi Raphaelowitch Avanesov and Ashot Ghazarian, he began to study under Markus Tomas at the Hochschule für Musik und Theater Leipzig and later under Claudio Martinez Mehner at the “Hochschule für Musik und Tanz Köln”.
 He is also mentored by Nina Tichman (piano) and Anthony Spiri (chamber music).